-This super easy Pickled Onions Recipe using only 3 ingredients is the perfect condiment for burgers, salads, and sandwiches.
-Made in minutes and no fancy equipment needed.
+This super easy Pickled Onions Recipe uses only 3 ingredients.
+The perfect condiment for tacos, burgers, salads, and sandwiches.

-Recently I shared a salad recipe, and I had a visitor comment that they would like the recipe for the onions I used in the post.
-So here it is, the secret pickled onions recipe used in my Best Cucumber Salad.
+Recently I shared a cucumber and onion salad recipe, and I had a visitor comment that they would like the recipe for the onions I used in the post.
+This is it, the perfect pickled onions for salads.

 If you are like me, for the most part, I love things to be relatively simple when it comes to cooking.
 Yes, I do experiment and spend hours in the kitchen sometimes.
 Those are the days that I am trying out a new cuisine or technique.

-This pickled onion recipe is super fast, and you can even eat the onions in about 15 minutes if you like.
+This shortcut pickled red onions recipe is super fast, and you can even eat the onions in about 15 minutes if you like.
 The longer you keep them, the vinegar will turn a beautiful pink colour, and the onions will soften slightly.
 They will always be crisp and have a nice tang to them, even after weeks in the fridge (if they last that long).

 - red onion